 Providers: There are four primary satellite internet service providers: HughesNet/Direcway, Wildblue, Skyway and Starband.
 RVers typically chose HughesNet as their provider of choice.

-At some point you will have to decide on whether you will want a roof top dish or one mounted on a tripod, with pros and cons for both types.
+One of the key decision has been whether to get a roof top dish or one mounted on a tripod, with pros and cons for both types.
 The pros for a roof-mounted satellite dish are they are attached to the roof of the RV and will not take up any additional storage space.
 Roof mounted units tend to be automatic - meaning they are programmed to find the satellite automatically.
 The cons are that you will have to give some thought to where you park so as not to obstruct a clear line of sight to the southern sky.
-Also, since they are automatic they tend to cost more than the manual tripod mounted units.
+Also, since they are automatic they tend to cost significantly more than the manual tripod mounted units.

 An advantage for a tripod-mounted satellite dish is greater flexibility in parking your RV.
 You can park under a tree or other obstacle and set up the tripod-mounted satellite nearby where you can get a clear view of the southern sky.
 Another advantage is that they cost less.
 On the down side, they do need to be stored for transport, and then set up and disassembled.